On Free $\omega$-Continuous and Regular Ordered Algebras: Quasi-Regular Families

-\begin{exas} Two examples of quasi-regular families are $\Del X = \CT X$, the set of all partial coterms over $X$, and $\Del X = \FT X$, the set of all partial terms over $X$.
+\begin{exa} Two extremal examples of quasi-regular families are $\CT X$, the partial coterms over $X$, and $\FT X$, the partial terms over $X$.
 These are the maximum and minimum quasi-regular families, respectively, for a given signature $\Sigma$.
-The regular or algebraic trees \cite{Courcelle83,Guessarian81}, or more generally, the set of regular (or rational) trees of order $n$ \cite{Gallier} also form quasi-regular families.
-Also, the union of the $n$-regular trees over $X$ for all $n\geq 0$ is a quasi-regular family. \end{exas}
+The regular or algebraic trees~\cite{Courcelle83,Guessarian81}, or more generally, the set of regular (or rational) trees of order $n$~\cite{Gallier81,Gallier85} also form quasi-regular families.
+Also, the union of the $n$-regular trees over $X$ for all $n\geq 0$ is a quasi-regular family.
+These examples are described more fully in \S\ref{sec:examples}. \end{exa}